 After an initial orientation, interns are expected to function as, and will be treated as, full professional members of the team.
 All interns will gain experience working with managed care and Medicaid, as well as with various insurance companies and fee-for-service situations.
 Supervision is provided for all rotations.

 The internship is structured around one full-year rotation at Veridian East (SRHC’s satellite outpatient treatment facility), and the Behavioral Health Unit (BHU, SRHC’s), our psychiatric inpatient unit.
 Interns also will complete another full year rotation within Psychology Consultation/Liaison Services.

 For the full training year, interns will provide therapy and assessment services at Veridian and the BHU.

 Full-Year Rotation: Veridian East Outpatient/BHU Inpatient

-The full-year rotation includes provision of both inpatient and outpatient services, including multiple modalities of therapy and a range of assessment experiences.
+The full-year rotations include provision of both inpatient and outpatient services, with multiple modalities of therapy and a range of assessment experiences.

 Individual Therapy (Outpatient)

 Over the course of the training year, each intern will develop and carry a maximum caseload of 12 patients as a member of the Veridian Behavioral Health clinical team.
 These are long-term therapy cases with a wide range of presenting concerns.
 Interns provide individual, couples, family, and child therapy (depending on demand) and are encouraged to continue to develop their professional identities and theoretical orientations throughout the year.
 Intern offices are equipped to video- and audio-record sessions for supervision purposes.